2 Rule - Only deduct what is legally allowed.

 I've read on your site about being able to claim net GST paid on a personal tax return.
 I am self-employed and file an annual GST return, I always pay since my GST collected is larger than my GST ITCs.
 Where can I claim this net GST amount paid on the business schedule of my T1?

-The information was under the heading Tax Planning Opportunity, Home Business Taxes Part 1
+The information was under the heading Tax Planning Opportunity, Home Business Taxes Part 1.
+Limitations and Non-Deductible Expenses on T2125 Statement of Business or Professional Activities.

 This rule applies to all rebates, grants or assistance.
 Only the net figure can be claimed ... your rule of thumb here is that if you are going to be reimbursed or have been reimbursed, it is not a tax deduction.